 An introduction guide about the Traditional American Ink or Traditional Tattoo Style

 The Traditional American tattoo or also known as the traditional tattoo style is one of the most recognizable and iconic styles of tattoos in the world.
 It is also known as Old School or Traditional, this style of tattooing perfectly represents American freedom and its long and rich history of tattooing in the country.
+And, that’s why at Joan Zuniga Tattoo Studio we love doing any traditional work!

 Origins of Traditional Tattoo Style